A Homogenization Approach for Gradient-Dominated Stochastic Optimization: Preliminaries

+Moreover, $ -\theta_k = \lambda_{\min}(A_k)$. \item[(2)] If $t_k \neq 0$, then it holds that where $\bd_k =\bv_k / t_k$. \item[(3)] If $t_k = 0$, $-\theta_k$ is the smallest eigenvalue of $H_k$ and $ g_k^Tv_k = 0 $. \end{enumerate} \end{lemma} \cref{lemma:opt-cond-homo} states that, if one sets $\delta \ge 0$ for the non-convex function, the augmented matrix $A_k$ must be negative definite.
+Meanwhile, the negative optimal dual solution, i.e., $-\theta_k$, is the smallest eigenvalue of $A_k$ and the optimal primal solution $[\bv_k, t_k]$ is its associated eigenvector.
+Moreover, when $t_k \neq 0$, the constructed direction $d_k$ is a descent direction by \cref{eq.homoeig.foc t neq 0}.
+Hence, one can update the next iterate by $\bx_{k+1} = \bx_k + \eta_k d_k$, where $\eta_k > 0$ is the stepsize.
+The convergence analysis of HSODM under the deterministic non-convex setting heavily depends on the fixed choice of $\delta = \Theta(\sqrt{\epsilon})$.
+However, this strategy for choosing $\delta$ cannot directly apply to gradient-dominated stochastic optimization, which will be discussed in detail in \cref{section:two-strategies}.

-Let $[ \bv_k; t_k]$ be the optimal solution to the above problem \cref{eq:homo-model}, one can construct a descent direction $d_k = \bv_k / t_k $ so that the next iterate follows where $\eta_k$ is the selected step size.
-Note that solving \eqref{eq:homo-model} reduces to an extreme eigenvalue problem, since $[ \bv_k; t_k]$ attains the boundary of the unit ball whenever $\delta_k \ge 0$.
-To this end, the subproblems can be solved in $\tilde{O}(n^2 \epsilon^{-1/4})$ \citep{kuczynski_estimating_1992}, facilitating cheaper computations than those in classical CRN~\citep{nesterov2006cubic} and its stochastic counterpart where $\tilde O(n^3)$ arithmetic operations are unavoidable.
-Similar to any second-order methods, HSODM can also benefit from Hessian-vector product (HVP) where the Hessian matrix itself is unnecessary to be stored as denoted in the following remark. \begin{remark} To compute the leftmost eigenvector, we only need the access to HVP $H_k \bv$ for any given $v$, that is,
+From the perspective of computational complexity, solving \cref{eq:homo-model} is essentially solving an extreme eigenvalue problem with respect to the augmented matrix $A_k$, since it has been shown by \cref{eq.homoeig.norm one} that $[ \bv_k; t_k]$ always attains the boundary of the unit ball.
+In view of this, the subproblems can be solved within the time complexity of $\tilde{\mathcal{O}}(n^2)$ \citep{kuczynski_estimating_1992}, enjoying cheaper computation than that in classical CRN~\citep{nesterov2006cubic} and its stochastic counterpart, where $\mathcal{O}(n^3)$ arithmetic operations are unavoidable.
+Similar to any second-order methods, HSODM also benefits from Hessian-vector product (HVP), where the Hessian matrix itself is unnecessary to be stored. \begin{remark} To solve \cref{eq:homo-model}, one can apply some Lanczos-type algorithms \citep{kuczynski_estimating_1992}, which only need access to the oracle $A_k [v;t]$ for any given $[v;t]$.
+To achieve this, one can compute it by